thescientress/web-dev/index.md

 ::: slot cards

-- ### Hosted API Server, Public Nodes and Services
-  For convenience reasons, there are hosted services available to quick start the development of æternity blockchain applications on testnet.
-Even though all services are available for mainnet too, it is not advised to use these services in production.
-Therefore self-hosting critical infrastructure is recommended.
+- ### Hosted API Server, Public Nodes and Services Several hosted services are available to enable quick-start development of blockchain applications on the Testnet.
+Although all services are also available for the Mainnet, it is not advisable to use them in production environments. <b>Self-hosting critical infrastructure is recommended</b>.
   - Testnet æternal API Server [https://testnet.aeternal.io](https://testnet.aeternal.io)
   - Testnet API Gateway Nodes hosted on [https://testnet.aeternity.io/api](https://testnet.aeternity.io/api)

   > ![](./img/Faucet.svg)
   >
-  > To get some free AE tokens, use the testnet Token Faucet [https://faucet.aepps.com](https://faucet.aepps.com)
+  > To get free Testnet AE tokens, use the [Token Faucet](https://faucet.aepps.com).

 - ### Resources
   - #### Blockchain Explorers (Testnet/Mainnet)